-Information Auction Treatment Exchange No. Subjects Total No.
+Information conditions Auction mechanisms Treatment abbreviation Exchange rate No. subjects per session Total no. subjects

-Conditions Mechanisms Abbreviation Rate Per Session Subjects

-Known 1st Price K 1 20 8 40
+Known First price K 1 20 8 40

-Distribution 2nd Price K2 20 8 40
+Distribution Second price K 2 20 8 40

-Unknown 1st Price U1 20 8 40
+Unknown First price U1 20 8 40

-Distribution 2nd Price U2 20 8 40
+Distribution Second price U 2 20 8 40

-Table 1: Features of Experimental Sessions
+Table 1 Features of experimental sessions

-One crucial decision in the design was how to implement ambiguity.
-In many psychology experiments designed to test the Ellsberg paradox, subjects were told nothing about the distribution of the unknown urn.
-We adopted a similar design in a pilot experiment conducted in April 2001, but found no basis to infer what prior (or set of priors) the subjects used.
+but found no basis to infer what prior (or set of priors) the subjects used.
 Thus, for analytical tractability, we narrow ambiguity to a single parameter in this experiment.
-More specifically, bidder valuations are known to be independent draws from either the low value distribution F^1 (·) or the high value distribution F^2 (·).
+More specifically, bidder valuations are known to be independent draws from either the low value distribution $F^1(\cdot)$ or the high value distribution $F^2(\cdot)$.
 We use the F^1 and F^2 specifications from Section 2, with two modifications.
 First, we re-scale the support to the interval [0, 100].
-Second, we discretize the support to the set $\{1, 2, \dots, 100\}$.
+Second, we discretize the support to the set $\{1, 2, ..., 100\}$.
 For each bidder, the probability, δ , of the event that his opponent's valuation is drawn from the distribution F^1 is unknown.
 Therefore, we generate ambiguity regarding the valuation distribution through δ .

-In the experiment, each bidder's valuation in each round is a random draw from the set $\{1, 2, \dots, 100\}$.
+In the experiment, each bidder's valuation in each round is a random draw from the set $\{1, 2, ..., 100\}$.
 We choose δ_0 , the true value of δ , to be 0.70 for two reasons.
 First, we want the compound distribution to be non-uniform, which precludes $\delta_0 = 0.5$.
 We choose not to use a uniform distribution, since it might be a focal point in the absence of knowledge about the true distribution.
-Furthermore, with a uniform distribution, one cannot separate equilibrium bidding strategies from linear rules of thumb in the first price auction (Chen and Plott 1998).
+Furthermore, with a uniform distribution, one cannot separate equilibrium bidding strategies from linear rules of thumb in the first price auction [2].
 Second, since most previous experiments demonstrate ambiguity aversion, we want to create an environment which leaves room for ambiguity averse bidders to learn.
 This consideration precludes $\delta_0 < 0.5$.
 In treatments with a known distribution, $\delta_0 = 0.70$ implies that $\overline{\delta} = \underline{\delta} = 0.7$.
 It then follows from Eq.
 (8) that $\theta = \theta_0 = 1.2$.

-3.2 Experimental Procedure
+3.2.
+Experimental procedure

 At the beginning of each session, subjects randomly drew a PC terminal number.
 Then each subject was seated in front of the corresponding terminal, and given printed instructions.
 After the instructions were read aloud, subjects completed a set of Review Questions, to test their understanding of the instructions.
-After-wards, the experimenter checked answers and answered questions.
-The instruction period varied between fifteen to thirty minutes.
+Afterwards, the experimenter checked answers and answered questions.
+The instruction period varied between 15 and 30 min.
 Each round consisted of the following stages:

-1. For treatments with an unknown distribution only, each bidder estimated the chance that the valuation of the other bidder in the group was drawn from the high value distribution, i.e., an estimate of
+(1) For treatments with an unknown distribution only, each bidder estimated the chance that the valuation of the other bidder in the group was drawn from the high value distribution, i.e., an estimate of $1 - \delta$.
+The bidder also indicated his confidence in his estimate: not confident at all, slightly confident, moderately confident, fairly confident, and very confident.11